 With beautiful views of Nidderdale, it’s the perfect family outing.
 You can enjoy the beautiful views in the Yorkshire Dales whilst your children let their imaginations run wild as they explore all the nooks and crannies of Brimham Rocks.

 The rocks – formed over millions of years – have taken unique forms that are other-worldly.
+The hardmilstone grit resisted the glacial erosion and was left exposed as softer tocks were cut away by moving ice creating these fantastic stone formations.
 You can look out for different shapes such as the Smartie Tube, Castle Rock, the Druid’s Writing Desk and the Idol.

 Others to look out for are the Sphinx, the Watchdog, the Camel, the Turtle and the Dancing Bear.
 These formations inspire and leave people in awe.